-- The risk of operational disruptions is most relevant to the refining unit since disruptions in these units can have severe and rippling effects. - The Refinery Division and Petron Malaysia have been implementing programs designed to directly address the avoidance of operational disruptions through effective maintenance practices and the inculcation of a culture of continuous process improvement. - The Company has a corporate-wide health, safety and environment program that likewise addresses the risk of operational disruptions.

-- The Company has complied with and has been certified to be compliant with the strictest international standards for quality management system under ISO 9002:1994 in August 1998; and for environmental management system under ISO 14001:1996 in September 2004 and was upgraded and certified to ISO 14001:2004 in October 2006 up to present for its refinery operations.
+- The risk of operational disruptions is most relevant to the refining unit since disruptions in these units can have severe and rippling effects. - The Refinery Division and Petron Malaysia have been implementing programs designed to directly promote the avoidance of operational disruptions through effective maintenance practices and the inculcation of a culture of continuous process improvement. - The Company has a corporate-wide health, safety and environment program that likewise addresses the risk of operational disruptions. - The Company has complied with and has been certified to be compliant with the strictest international standards for quality management system under ISO 9002:1994 in August 1998; and for environmental management system under ISO 14001:1996 in September 2004 and was upgraded and certified to ISO 14001:2004 in October 2006 up to present for its refinery operations.
 The refining division is currently implementing and maintaining an Integrated Management System composed of Quality Management System (ISO 9001:2008); Occupational Health and Safety Management System (OHSAS or ISO 18001:2007); Environmental Management System (ISO-14001:2004), certified and recertified since July, June and May 2009, respectively, up to present. - A total of 32 locations are covered by ISO 9001 certification.
 Of these locations, a total of 20 have been migrated to the ISO 9001:2008 certification.
 As of March 2013, 23 locations had been certified to the Integrated Management Systems ("IMS") that includes ISO 9001:2008, ISO 14001:2004, and ISO18001:2007.
 Operations' commitment is to have all the depots certified to the integrated management standards by 20137. - Furthermore, a total of 17 locations are compliant currently with International Ship and Port Facility Security ("ISPS") code certified by the Office of the Transport Security under the DOTC.
 ISPS certification is a requirement by the International Maritime Organization of the United Nations for all international vessels calling on international ports and for all ports accepting international vessels.
-Petron's shipping ports for both domestic and international vessels are ISPS certified. - (c) Profit margin and cash flow risk - Margin hedging strategies are used for some US dollar-based contracts in order to eliminate the risk of profit margin compression due to changes in crude and product prices.
+Petron's shipping ports for both domestic and international vessels are ISPS certified.

+(c) Profit margin and cash flow risk

+- Margin hedging strategies are used for some US dollar-based contracts in order to eliminate the risk of profit margin compression due to changes in crude and product prices.
 A margin hedge simultaneously fixes the future dollar prices of Dubai crude oil and that of a selected product (contracted to be sold at the future date) manufactured from the crude. - The Company endeavors to arrange long-term contracts for some of its fuel and petrochemical products whenever these are financially attractive.
 Long-term sales contracts provide a partial hedge on future cash flow uncertainty. - The Company uses cash flow projection software that enables it to proactively respond to potential future cash flow imbalances.
-It likewise maintains access to credit lines in excess of typical requirements so that funds can be readily tapped in case of a cash flow squeeze. - (d) Regulatory risk - The Company maintains strong lines of communication with its various counterparties in government and in the public arena, in both local and national levels.
-The Company uses these lines of communication to identify potential risk factors and respond to these in a proactive manner. - The Company remains compliant with the various environmental standards set by the government.
+It likewise maintains access to credit lines in excess of typical requirements so that funds can be readily tapped in case of a cash flow squeeze.